memc-rs/memc-rs/CONTRIBUTING.md

 #### Integration tests

-Integration tests go to the memclt crate.
+Integration tests go to the tests directory.

 The best strategy for writing a new integration test is to look at existing integration tests in the crate and follow the style.